qiutianyu/qiutianyu.github.io/_pages/includes/about-me.md

 ## Engineering

-- I also lead a small engineering team developing **real-time computer vision applications**.
+- I also lead a small engineering team developing real-time computer vision and other AI applications.
 - I have filed 12 patent applications.

 ## Contact